 You will get an mRNA vaccine for any booster or additional doses.
-If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine or the AstraZeneca/COVISHIELD vaccine if you are age 18 years or older.
+If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine if you are age 18 years or older.

 The mRNA vaccines are licensed for first booster doses for people age 18 years or older who completed their primary series at least 6 months ago.
 In other cases, the vaccine is not licensed for more than 2 doses.
 But vaccine experts support this in certain situations.
 This is called "off-label use."